Framebuffer: History

-Computer researchers had long discussed the theoretical advantages of a framebuffer, but were unable to produce a machine with sufficient memory at an economically practicable cost.
+Computer researchers had long discussed the theoretical advantages of a framebuffer but were unable to produce a machine with sufficient memory at an economically practicable cost.
 In 1947, the Manchester Baby computer used a Williams tube, later the Williams-Kilburn tube, to store 1024 bits on a cathode-ray tube (CRT) memory and displayed on a second CRT.
 Other research labs were exploring these techniques with MIT Lincoln Laboratory achieving a 4096 display in 1950.

-A color scanned display was implemented in the late 1960s, called the Brookhaven RAster Display (BRAD), which used a drum memory and a television monitor.
-In 1969, A. Michael Noll of Bell Labs implemented a scanned display with a frame buffer, using magnetic-core memory.
-Later on, the Bell Labs system was expanded to display an image with a color depth of three bits on a standard color TV monitor.
+A color-scanned display was implemented in the late 1960s, called the Brookhaven RAster Display (BRAD), which used a drum memory and a television monitor.
+In 1969, A. Michael Noll of Bell Telephone Laboratories, Inc. implemented a scanned display with a frame buffer, using magnetic-core memory.
+A year or so later, the Bell Labs system was expanded to display an image with a color depth of three bits on a standard color TV monitor.
+The vector graphics used in the computer had to be converted for the scanned graphics of a TV display.

 In the early 1970s, the development of MOS memory (metal–oxide–semiconductor memory) integrated-circuit chips, particularly high-density DRAM (dynamic random-access memory) chips with at least 1 kb memory, made it practical to create, for the first time, a digital memory system with framebuffers capable of holding a standard video image.
 This led to the development of the SuperPaint system by Richard Shoup at Xerox PARC in 1972.
 Shoup was able to use the SuperPaint framebuffer to create an early digital video-capture system.
 By synchronizing the output signal to the input signal, Shoup was able to overwrite each pixel of data as it shifted in.
 Shoup also experimented with modifying the output signal using color tables.
 These color tables allowed the SuperPaint system to produce a wide variety of colors outside the range of the limited 8-bit data it contained.
 This scheme would later become commonplace in computer framebuffers.